 In many cases, a children’s hospital chooses you—when your child is sick, he or she is whisked off to the hospital your pediatrician recommends or to the nearest emergency room.
 Nothing wrong with that, of course.
-But in an age when consumer choice has caught on in health care, why not make a . . . → Read More: How do you choose a children’s hospital?
+But in an age when consumer choice has caught on in health care, why not make a more careful decision about where your child receives his or her care?

 Enter the recent U.S. News and World Report rankings on children’s hospitals.
 The rankings provide some assurance that, should you need a speciality program for a rare medical condition, there is one nearby you can count on.
 Once again, MUSC Children’s Hospital and its pediatric cardiology program are ranked in the top 20 in the nation.